desarrolladorSLP/technovationslp-backend/README.md

 # technovationslp-backend
 Backend for Technovation app for San Luis Potosí, México community

+To know more about the project take a look to our [wiki](/desarrolladorSLP/technovationslp-backend/wiki)

 ## Build

 To build the application it is required to have maven installed then execute: